 I have seen it, all the banks, what we have invested around the 1990s, if they respect of rules, respect the best performance in taking risks and also use the money in profitable and sustainable things then they are successful.

-For example, I started this small banking in Ghana and I know the guy who helped us to bring the right technology, implement the right technology and now it’s one of the biggest banks.
-We have worked closely as FMO with Access Bank and Union Trust Bank and other banks in Nigeria and why the big banks here are successful is because of compliance.
+For example, I started this small banking in Ghana.
+And I know the guy who helped us to bring and implement the right technology and now it’s one of the biggest banks.
+We have worked closely as FMO with Access Bank and Union Trust Bank and other banks in Nigeria.
+And why the big banks here are successful is because of compliance.

 Is this lax in corporate governance by microfinance operators a case which is peculiar to Nigeria alone?

 It is widespread.
-You have in all countries, people who are short minded and they think of what is best for themselves: how they could give out loans to friends and family and in the long run the bank is collapsing.
-But you see it in Zimbabwe, you see it in Togo, you sometimes see it in Uganda and over excited banks in Kenya recently, because they are not taking control and implementing the rules very serious.
-In Baobab, we are emphasising the need to be very disciplined from top to down and also motivate the whole personnel. it is a wake-up call.
+You have in all countries, people who are short minded and they think of what is best for themselves.
+They could give out loans to friends and family and in the long run the bank is collapsing.
+But you see it in Zimbabwe; you see it in Togo; you sometimes see it in Uganda and over excited banks in Kenya recently.
+Because they are not taking control and implementing the rules very serious.
+In Baobab, we are emphasising the need to be very disciplined from top to down.
+Also, we motivate the whole personnel.
+It is a wake-up call.

 What is your reaction to the recent CBN directive for microfinance banks to recapitalise?

 You know an economy can never accept a status quo, an economy has to grow and develop.
 When I started to live in Cameroon 1975, there was no internet and even no television and I was in control of 30 cooperative banks in a small bush which had no computer system.
 But nowadays, we have efficient computer system, we are growing in technology, we have mobile banking, internet banking.
 You know when mobile banking in Kenya is the only payment now and maybe no cash payment anymore.
 It’s part of the new world and we didn’t expect in this country that it will be growing so fast.